اقتصاد و برنامه ریزی شهری

 Farzaneh Salimi 2

 2 Ph.D.
-Candidate, Urbanism Department, Faculty of Art and Architecture, Yazd University, Yazd, Iran.
+Candidate, Department of Urbanism, Faculty of Art and Architecture, Yazd University, Yazd, Iran

 چکیده English

-Urban development plans, as one of the principal pillars of Iran’s urban planning system, guide the future development of cities over periods exceeding a decade through two key instruments: land-use maps and planning regulations.
-However, despite more than three decades of research demonstrating that the realization of proposed land uses has remained partial and imbalanced, this planning pattern has persisted.
-This applied study employs a qualitative approach and a descriptive method to address, in two stages, why this pattern has persisted and what mechanisms have stabilized it.
-In the first stage, the realization rates of proposed land uses, along with the causes of their non-realization, were extracted from selected previous studies.
-These causes were subsequently categorized through qualitative content analysis within the framework of path dependence theory.
-The findings indicate that these causes exhibit substantial overlap regardless of time and location.
+Urban development plans, as one of the principal pillars of Iran’s urban planning system, plan the future of cities for more than a decade through two key tools: “land-use maps” and “planning regulations.”
+Despite more than three decades of research demonstrating that the realization of planned land uses has remained partial and imbalanced, this planning pattern has persisted.
+This applied study employs a qualitative approach and a descriptive method to answer, in two steps, why this pattern has persisted and what mechanisms have stabilized it.
+In the first step, the realization rates of planned land uses and the causes of their non-realization were extracted from selected studies.
+These causes were subsequently categorized through qualitative content analysis within the theoretical framework of path dependence.
+The findings indicated substantial overlap among these causes regardless of time and location.
 While the causes identified in earlier periods were predominantly technical in nature, those identified in more recent periods can be categorized within technical, institutional, and discursive dimensions.
-In the second stage, the formation of the phenomenon of land-use lock-in and path dependence in land-use planning in Iran was identified and explained through system-, learning-, procedural-, behavioral-, and motivation-based mechanisms.
-Finally, two strategies are proposed for breaking the existing path: first, transferring the commissioning authority from the Ministry of Roads and Urban Development to municipalities; and second, shifting the consequences of land-use allocation on privately owned land from individual ownership to the collective domain.
+In the second step, the phenomenon of land-use lock-in and path dependence in land-use planning in Iran was identified and explained through the origins of the system, learning, procedure, behavior, and motivation.
+Finally, two strategies were proposed to break the existing path: One, transferring the employer from the Ministry of Roads and Urban Development to municipalities, and the other, transferring the consequences of allocating land use on privately owned lands from individuals to the collective.

 کلیدواژهها English